Heart transplantation: History

 American medical researcher Simon Flexner was one of the first people to mention the possibility of heart transplantation.
 In 1907, he wrote the paper "Tendencies in Pathology," in which he said that it would be possible one day by surgery to replace diseased human organs – including arteries, stomach, kidneys and heart.

 Not having a human donor heart available, James D. Hardy of the University of Mississippi Medical Center transplanted the heart of a chimpanzee into the chest of dying Boyd Rush in the early morning of Jan.
 24, 1964.
 Hardy used a defibrillator to shock the heart to restart beating.
 This heart did beat in Rush's chest for 60 to 90 minutes (sources differ), and then Rush died without regaining consciousness.
 Although Hardy was a respected surgeon who had performed the world's first human-to-human lung transplant a year earlier, author Donald McRae states that Hardy could feel the "icy disdain" from fellow surgeons at the Sixth International Transplantation Conference several weeks after this attempt with the chimpanzee heart.
 Hardy had been inspired by the limited success of Keith Reemtsma at Tulane University in transplanting chimpanzee kidneys into human patients with kidney failure.
 The consent form Hardy asked Rush's stepsister to sign did not include the possibility that a chimpanzee heart might be used, although Hardy stated that he did include this in verbal discussions.
 A xenotransplantation is the technical term for the transplant of an organ or tissue from one species to another.

 Dr Dhaniram Baruah of Assam, India was the first heart surgeon to transplant a pig's heart in human body.
 However the recipient died subsequently.
-The world's first successful pig-to-human heart transplant was performed in January 2022 by surgeon Bartley P. Griffith of USA.
+The world's first successful pig-to-human heart transplant was performed in January 2022 by surgeon Bartley P. Griffith at the University of Maryland Medical Center.

 The world's first human-to-human heart transplant was performed by South African cardiac surgeon Christiaan Barnard utilizing the techniques developed by American surgeons Norman Shumway and Richard Lower.
+A recent study suggests that Denise Darvall, the 25 years old donor was not "brain-dead" in today's term, and, moreover, her heart was arrested artificially, similarly to a non-voluntary active euthanasia.
+Furthermore, what makes the case even more problematic is that, based on the available data, Denise's prognosis was not unequivocal and the possibility of survival, even recovery, cannot be ruled out.

 Patient Louis Washkansky received this transplant on December 3, 1967, at the Groote Schuur Hospital in Cape Town, South Africa.
 Washkansky, however, died 18 days later from pneumonia.
+There were no images documenting this historic moment.